Character sheaves on unipotent groups in positive characteristic: foundations: Main definitions and results

 The first main result of this article is the following

-\begin{thm} Let $G$ be a perfect unipotent group over $k$, and let $e\in\sD_G(G)$ be a minimal closed idempotent. \begin{enumerate}[$($a$)$] \item Then $\sM_e^{perv}$ is a semisimple abelian category with finitely many simple objects.
-In particular, $L$-packets of character sheaves on $G$ are finite. \item There exists a $($necessarily unique$)$ integer $n_e$ such that $e[-n_e]\in\sM_e^{perv}$.
-The subcategory $\sM_e=\sM_e^{perv}[n_e]\subset\sD_G(G)$ is closed under convolution, and is a monoidal category with unit object $e$. \end{enumerate} \end{thm}
+\begin{thm} Let $G$ be a unipotent algebraic group over $k$, and let $e\in\sD_G(G)$ be a minimal closed idempotent. \begin{enumerate}[$($a$)$] \item Then $\sM_e^{perv}$ is a semisimple abelian category with finitely many simple objects.
+In particular, $\bL$-packets of character sheaves on $G$ are finite. \sbr \item There exists a $($necessarily unique$)$ integer $n_e$ such that $e[-n_e]\in\sM_e^{perv}$.
+One has $0\le n_e\le \dim G$.
+The subcategory $\sM_e:=\sM_e^{perv}[n_e]$ of the monoidal category $e\sD_G(G)$ is monoidal. \sbr \item The monoidal categories $e\sD_G(G)$ and $\sM_e$ are rigid; moreover, $\sM_e$ is a fusion category\footnote{A {\em fusion category\,} over $\ql$ is a rigid $\ql$-linear monoidal category $\cC$ such that the unit object of $\cC$ is indecomposable and as a $\ql$-linear category, $\cC$ is equivalent to a direct sum of finitely many copies of the category of finite-dimensional vector spaces.} in the sense of \cite{ENO}. \sbr \item The restrictions to $\sM_e$ of the braiding constructed in Definition \ref{d:braiding-equivariant-derived} and of the twist constructed in Definition \ref{d:twist-equivariant-derived} define a ribbon structure on $\sM_e$.
+This ribbon structure is modular. \sbr \item The perverse $t$-structure on $\sD(G)$ induces a $t$-structure on $e\sD_G(G)$, and the canonical functor $D^b(\sM_e^{perv})\rar{}e\sD_G(G)$ is an equivalence. \end{enumerate} \end{thm}

+\begin{rems} \begin{enumerate}[(i)] \item By Remark \ref{r:Hecke_cat}(i), the last part of (b) is equivalent to $\sM_e$ being closed under convolution (the fact that $\sM_e$ contains the unit object $e$ of the Hecke subcategory $e\sD_G(G)$ is clear from the definition of $n_e$). \sbr \item It is not hard to show that a minimal closed idempotent $e$ is indecomposable (cf.~Corollary \ref{c:minimal-closed-idempotent-indecomposable}).
+So in the situation of Theorem~\ref{t:properties-character-sheaves}(b), the object $e[-n_e]$ is a character sheaf.
+In particular, $\bL$-packets are nonempty. \end{enumerate} \end{rems}

-The proof is given in \S\ref{ss:proof-t:properties-character-sheaves}.
-It relies on a certain explicit construction of all minimal closed idempotents in $\sD_G(G)$ (and the corresponding $L$-packets), which is the keystone of our approach to the theory of character sheaves on unipotent groups.
-This construction, based on the notion of an admissible pair (\S\ref{ss:Serre-duality-admissible-pairs}) and on the induction functors for equivariant derived categories (\S\ref{ss:induction-functors}), is explained in \S\ref{ss:construction-L-packets}.
+The proof of Theorem~\ref{t:properties-character-sheaves} is given in \S\ref{ss:proof-t:properties-character-sheaves}.
+It relies on a certain construction of all minimal closed idempotents in $\sD_G(G)$ (and the corresponding $\bL$-packets), which is the keystone of our approach to the theory of character sheaves on unipotent groups.
+This construction, based on the notion of an admissible pair (\S\ref{ss:Serre-duality-admissible-pairs}) and on the induction functors for equivariant derived categories (\S\ref{ss:induction-functors}), is given in \S\ref{ss:construction-L-packets}.